QCD Vacuum Energy and Its Implication for Quark Nugget Stability: Discussion and conclusions

-Last but not least, the precise value of the QCD vacuum energy could also be important for the Cosmological Constant (CC) Problem~\cite{Weinberg:1988cp,Polchinski:2006gy,Donoghue:2016tjk}.
-The cosmological constant in the current universe is $(2.25\times 10^{-3}\,\mbox{eV})^4$~\cite{Planck:2018vyg}, which is $(2.0, 3.6)\times 10^{-44}$ of the QCD vacuum energy bounds derived in this study.
-Given that the QCD phase transition is the last known phase transition to modify the vacuum energy, any dynamical solution to the CC problem is likely to be concerned with QCD and possibly the precise value of the QCD vacuum energy.
-On the other hand, a solution based on the landscape of multiple vacua is unlikely to care about its precise value.

-In conclusion, the nonperturbative QCD vacuum energy has been studied in the language of the QCD trace anomaly, with a focus on the completely deconfined and chiral-symmetric phase that is parametrized by the $T$- and $\mu$-independent $B^{\rm con}$.
-We have adopted several approaches, including the GMOR relation, the low-energy theorem plus the LQCD measurement for the topological susceptibility, the fits to the equations of state from the LQCD$_{\rm T}$ and LQCD$_{\rm I}$ calculations, and the instanton gas/liquid model, to obtain both the lower and upper bounds on the QCD vacuum energy.
+In conclusion, the nonperturbative QCD vacuum energy has been studied via the VEV of the QCD trace anomaly, with a focus on the completely deconfined, zero gluon-condensate, and chiral-symmetric phase that is parametrized by the $T$- and $\mu$-independent $B^{\rm con}$.
+We have adopted several approaches, including the GMOR relation, the low-energy theorem plus the LQCD measurement for the topological susceptibility, and the fits to the equations of state from the LQCD$_{\rm T}$ and LQCD$_{\rm I}$ calculations.
 The QCD vacuum energy is constrained within a small range of $(163~{\rm MeV})^4< \mbox{QCD VE}<(190~{\rm MeV})^4$.
-Using the completely deconfined and chiral-symmetry restored picture and the bounds on the QCD vacuum energy, we have excluded both the stable 2+1- and 2-flavor quark matter.
-Therefore, we have come close to answering the half-century question of the stability of quark matter, as proposed by both Bodmer and Witten.
-Based on our findings, we have now excluded the possibility of stable quark matter.
+Based on our findings and assuming the validity of the $\mathcal{O}(g^4)$ pQCD calculations, we have excluded the stable existence of completely deconfined, zero gluon and quark condensation 2+1- and 2-flavor quark nugget, while for the more sophisticated quark nugget systems, one will need to turn to other approaches beyond this paper to know its stability.